grational/impress/README.md

 # Impress

-A Groovy library to store your objects into any storage, with a concrete implementation for AWS DynamoDB.
+A Groovy library for object persistence with DynamoDB support.

 ## Overview

-Impress provides a simple, flexible way to serialize your Groovy objects to different storage backends.
-The library uses a mapping approach that converts your domain objects to a format suitable for storage and vice versa.
+Impress provides a simple way to store Groovy objects in various storage backends.
+Currently focused on AWS DynamoDB, it offers a clean mapping system that converts domain objects to storage formats and back.

-The library currently includes:
-- Core interfaces for defining storage operations
-- A complete implementation for AWS DynamoDB

 ## Installation